-Recommendation 2: Eligibility for voting and holding office in college and university governance bodies should be the same for all faculty regardless of full- or part-time status.
+RECOMMENDATION 2: Eligibility for voting and holding office in institutional governance bodies should be the same for all faculty regardless of full- or part-time status.
 Institutions may wish to establish time-in-service eligibility requirements; if the eligibility requirement for full-time faculty is expressed in calendar time (for instance, a year), it would have to be translated into terms (for instance, two semesters) applicable to part-time faculty in order to accommodate those who teach intermittently.

-Recommendation 3: While reserving a specified number of seats for contingent faculty may be adopted as a transitional mechanism to ensure at least some contingent faculty representation in governance, ideally there should be no minimum or maximum number of seats reserved in institution-wide senates and councils.
+RECOMMENDATION 3: While reserving a specified number of seats for contingent faculty may be adopted as a transitional mechanism to ensure at least some contingent faculty representation in institutional governance bodies, ideally there should be no minimum or maximum number of seats reserved in institutional governance bodies where representation of contingent faculty is appropriate, as described elsewhere in this report.

-Recommendation 4: All members of the faculty, defined on the basis of their primary function as teachers or researchers and based on their qualifications as to time in service, should be eligible to vote in all elections for college and university governance bodies on the basis of one person, one vote.
+RECOMMENDATION 4: All members of the faculty, defined on the basis of their primary function as teachers or researchers and assuming that they meet any time-in-service requirements, should be eligible to vote in all elections for institutional governance bodies on the basis of one person, one vote.